Dhabi966/Jimsweatherapp/README.md

 ## Application Description

-This is a basic weather dashboard that provides current weather conditions and 5-day forecasts for locations around the world.
+This is a basic weather dashboard that provides current weather conditions that include temperature, humidity and wind speed along with 5-day forecasts for locations around the world.
 Previous searches are located on the sidebar so that the user does not have to re-type the city name.

 ## User Story